 Following the 1965 riots in Watts, Jaramillo and her family relocated to New York City (following a year spent in Europe), where she became immediately involved in the burgeoning and dynamic arts scene.
 Her work evolved in response to this new environment of bold creative experimentation, particularly in the field of abstraction, and began drawing the attention of other artists, critics and curators.
 Her early 1970s ‘curvilinear' abstractions, vivid painted colour fields cut through by precise lines of colour that curve and intersect, were selected for inclusion in the 1972 Whitney Annual and the now-famous 1971 DeLuxe Show in Houston.
 The DeLuxe Show was one of the first racially integrated exhibitions in the United States supported by the Menil family, also including artists such as Sam Gilliam, Al Loving, Kenneth Noland and Jules Olitski.
 As Jaramillo’s work has continued to evolve, she has been involved in numerous other significant, politically-engaged exhibitions and projects, contributing to the legendary feminist journal Heresies (she was on the editorial collective for the 1979 issue ‘Third World Women: the politics of being other’, and contributed visual work to this and a 1982 issue of the publication) and participating in a 1984 exhibition at the all-female A.I.R.
 Gallery in New York.

-Jaramillo’s work has been featured in numerous solo and group exhibitions at prestigious institutions, including the Los Angeles County Museum of Art, Los Angeles (1959–61), Whitney Museum of American Art, New York (1972), Mexican Museum, San Francisco (1980), A.I.R.
-Gallery, New York (1984), Hammer Museum, Los Angeles (2011), MoMA PS1, New York (2012) and the Brooklyn Museum, New York (2014).
-Selected public and corporate collections include the Aldrich Museum of Contemporary Art, Richfield, Connecticut; Metropolitan Museum of Art, New York; Mexican Museum, San Francisco; Kemper Museum, Missouri; Spencer Museum of Art, University of Kansas and the Museo Rufino Tamayo, Mexico City, Mexico; Brooklyn Museum, NY, USA; The Menil Collection, Houston, TX; and the Peréz Art Museum, Miami, FL, USA.
+Jaramillo’s work has been featured in numerous solo and group exhibitions at prestigious institutions, including the Los Angeles County Museum of Art, CA, USA (1959–61); Whitney Museum of American Art, NY, USA (1972); Mexican Museum, San Francisco, CA, USA (1980); A.I.R.
+Gallery, NY, USA (1984); Hammer Museum, Los Angeles, CA, USA (2011), MoMA PS1, NY, USA (2012; and the Brooklyn Museum, NY, USA (2014).
+Selected public collections include the Aldrich Museum of Contemporary Art, CT, USA; Metropolitan Museum of Art, NY, USA; Mexican Museum, CA, USA; Kemper Museum, MO; Spencer Museum of Art, University of Kansas, KS, USA; Museo Rufino Tamayo, Mexico City, Mexico; Brooklyn Museum, NY, USA; The Menil Collection, Houston, TX; and the Peréz Art Museum, Miami, FL, USA.